Contact Sales +1 (866) 764-5433

 Level 2 charging stations use an alternating current (AC), which is converted to a direct current (DC) by the vehicle’s onboard charger before it sends the power to the battery.

-DC fast charging stations—also known as Level 3 chargers—convert the current themselves then deliver it straight to your vehicle’s battery, vastly accelerating charging speed.
+DC fast charging stations, also known as Level 3 chargers, convert the current themselves then deliver it straight to a vehicle’s battery, vastly accelerating the charging speed.
+The ABB All-in-One series and Autel MaxiCharger DC family, for example, have maximum outputs of 400 kW and 640 kW, respectively, and can fully charge a battery in less than 20 minutes.

-Hypercharge Pro Tip: Real-world charging times can also be influenced by a number of additional factors, such as the capacity of the local electrical grid and very hot or cold temperatures.
+Hypercharge Pro Tip: Real-world charging times can be affected by a number of conditions, from the capacity of the local power grid to hot and cold temperatures.

 Billing Methods